voidtools/http_server/README.md

 Change the default HTTP files
 -----------------------------

-You can customize the layout of the server, the icon, folder image, file image, everything logo, sort up image, sort down image and up one folder image.
+To customize the layout of the server, the icon, folder image, file image, everything logo, sort up image, sort down image and up one folder image:
-<br/><br/><br/>

 *   Create the folder</br>
     HTTP Server<br/>